konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration/README.md

 ```

 [Interacting with Pipelines using the developer perspective in OpenShift](https://docs.openshift.com/container-platform/4.9/cicd/pipelines/working-with-pipelines-using-the-developer-perspective.html#op-interacting-with-pipelines-using-the-developer-perspective_working-with-pipelines-using-the-developer-perspective)
+centers around the Pipelines -- PipelineRuns that aren't associated with a
-centers around the Pipelines, for this reason the UI will **not** be
+PipelineRun are very difficult to discover or manage -- for this reason the
-instantiating PipelineRuns with embeded Pipeline specifications.
-After the user
+UI will **NOT** be instantiating PipelineRuns with embeded Pipeline
-completes the wizard, the responses will be used to instantiate Pipeline(s) and
+specifications.
+After the user completes the wizard, the responses will be
-PipelineRun(s).
-Examples of the different Pipelines and PipelineRuns are
+used to instantiate Pipeline(s) and PipelineRun(s).
+Examples of the different
-presented in the [User Stories](###user-stories) section.
+Pipelines and PipelineRuns are presented in the [User Stories](###user-stories)
+section.

 When the user decides to defer execution of the generated
 PipelineRun it will be given a `.spec.status` of "PipelineRunPending".
 Later,